eduardopvm/react-cv/README.md

 # react-cv
-A static printable and reactive CV built with React + React Materials
+A static web CV that is printable and reactive built with React + React Materials